I’ve been looking to try my hand at IC decapsulation for years, and finally got

 The Hardware

-The BLE server
+The BLE GATT server

 the server.
 It uses an accelerometer to detect abrupt movements.